Home » Current

 Dasha is currently a clinical research coordinator in the Natarajan Lab.
 She is involved in patient recruitment, data handling, and overall management.
 She completed her Bachelor of Arts degree in Biology at Wellesley College in May of 2021 and is currently enrolled in the Premedical Program at the Harvard Extension School.
 Her previous work focused on the development of non-invasive gastrointestinal medical devices at MGH supported by the Bill and Melinda Gates Foundation.

-Ashley Pournamdari, MD (UCLA Resident)
+Ashley Pournamdari, MD (UCLA Medical Resident)

 Dr. Pournamdari is currently a post-doctoral researcher and master’s student in the Stanford Biomedical Informatics Program.
 She aims to better understand how clonal hematopoiesis of indeterminate potential (CHIP) may contribute to the development of coronary artery disease (CAD).
 She is currently working on understanding how tissue specific regulatory mechanisms, particularly the spleen, may drive CAD.
 Ashley’s work is supported by the NLM at the NIH (T-15 LM007033-39).
 Ashley completed her medical degree at the University of California, San Francisco and is currently a resident in internal medicine at the University of California, Los Angeles.